OoliteProject/OoliteStarter/readme.md

 browser.
 OoliteStarter reloads the data automatically when a change is likely to have happened.
 If you still feel the data might be outdated just click here.

+#### Export Expansion Set

+With the above use cases you can assemble a bunch of expansions that you may want to backup or share with other players.
+This export function allows you to list all the enabled expansions in a file.

+Keep it as backup information, or send it to others as you like.

+#### Activate Expansion Set

+If you have an expansion set file - as it was created with the Export function
+- you can recreate that setup by activating it.
+OoliteStarter will disable expansions that should not be there, enable those that are required and available locally.
+Finally it will download and install those that are still missing.

+Regardless what you had before, after this function has run your setup should be exactly what was defined in the file. expansion set file.

+#### Validate Expansion Set

+This use case checks each of the enabled expansions' requires and conflict lists.
+If something sticks out you will be informed.

 ### Oolite Versions Management

 ![](https://www.plantuml.com/plantuml/svg/JP2_2eD03CRtF4LmzmKSYWuT74f1QVTm5yhHCnOJNKhVlQSk6N_v_doGLeqMMwSC7mflUZ5MzpadOtpoecaMnHj9kKyiLY4fzb8YEPCL4R-0k2e7KiOkHaTZ874uy3HllEU7tfslCPcl29OsiiFNUTz86yCFe7aeBmtMzMMVStZiUHvwH-UE3tlrR8UM9PP7_040)